 Crochet gives you the chance to relax after a hard day, be creative, and create awe-inspiring gifts for friends and family that will 100% make their jaws drop! 😉 You could even start your own crochet business one day!

 How I Learned

-- The Basic Materials to Get Started
+- Basic Crochet Materials to Get Started

 - How to Hold Your Crochet Hook and Yarn

-- How to Make a Slip Knot
+- How to Tie a Slip Knot

 - Chain Stitch